 Albert Bridge was completed in 1873 and was a toll bridge for its first six years in existence.
 The octagonal toll booths remain to this day and it is the only London bridge with this feature.

 It was also known as the trembling lady as it tended to vibrate when busy.
 Signs at either end still request that troops break step when marching across.
-This is due to the fact that the troops from the nearby Chelsea Barracks caused the most concern to the stability of the bridge.
+This is because the troops from the nearby Chelsea Barracks caused the most concern about the stability of the bridge.

 The bridge is named after Queen Victoria’s husband Albert.
 The construction of the bridge was his idea.
 It connects Chelsea on the north bank to Battersea on the south bank.